-Information about UCONN 2000 is available on the World Wide Web at: https://evpacfo.uconn.edu/uconn2000reports/
+Information about UCONN 2000 is available on the World Wide Web via the UCONN 2000 home page.
+The address: http://reports.uconn.edu/uconn2000reports/

 The website contains all previous legislative updates to the Governor and the General Assembly (Progress Reports), the four-year Progress Report, the original UCONN 2000 proposal and UCONN 2000 project updates.